xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 compile 'ru.vyarus.guicey:guicey-server-pages:{{ gradle.version }}'
 ```

-Omit version if guicey BOM used
+Omit the version if the Guicey BOM is used.

 ## Usage

-First of all, global GSP bundle must be installed in main application class.
+First of all, the global GSP bundle must be installed in the main application class.
 It
 configures and installs dropwizard-views (global).
 It supports the same configurations as
 pure dropwizard-views bundle.